3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds

-This section introduces our proposed \method{} as a pre-training framework. \method{} learns 3D representations through Sinkhorn-Knopp clustering from video-generated point clouds generated by a feed-forward reconstruction model.
+This section introduces our proposed \method{} as a pre-training framework. \method{} learns 3D representations through Sinkhorn-Knopp clustering from VGPC generated by a feed-forward reconstruction model.
 The architecture follows a teacher–student design, where the student model is trained to mimic the feature representations produced by the teacher.
 The teacher model is updated using an exponential moving average (EMA)~\cite{polyak1992acceleration} of the student parameters.
 This design encourages more generalizable representations, whereas robustness to noisy or missing point clouds comes from our noise-regularized losses.
-In addition to the standard clustering loss~\cite{wu2025sonata}, \method{} introduces two new losses that mitigate the noisy nature of video-generated point clouds to enhance local smoothness and feature consistency.
+In addition to the standard clustering loss~\cite{wu2025sonata}, \method{} introduces two new losses that mitigate the noisy nature of VGPC to enhance local smoothness and feature consistency.
 We recall the Sonata loss and describe our new noise-regularized losses below.

 {\textbf{Base clustering loss.}} We build upon the clustering loss, which has shown strong performance for scene understanding.
 The teacher and student models are fed with different augmentations of the same scene, and the teacher’s parameters are updated as the EMA of the student’s parameters to stabilize training.
 The overall clustering loss is given by: